"If This Goes On—": Plot

 Judith is spirited out of the country before John regains consciousness, and John is given a false identity to make his way to Cabal headquarters.
 He is detected en route, forced to flee, and arrives safely after several misadventures.
 He finds that Zeb and Magdalene, who he assumes are a couple, have made their way there before him.
 All take on significant roles in bringing to fruition the revolutionary plot, John as an aide to the commander, General Huxley.

 Working there, John receives a literal "Dear John" letter from Judith that informs him of her impending marriage to a Mexican man she met while she was taking refuge in his country.
 He learns that Zeb and Magdalene have no marriage plans, as their strong personalities would inevitably clash, and he begins a romance with Magdalene.

 The revolutionary plot is mostly successful, and the country other than New Jerusalem is seized.
 However, the capital must also be conquered to prevent it from serving as a rallying point for loyalists.
 Even as constitutional discussions go on, the new regime's troops, tempered to provide the greatest possible individual freedom (that is the origin of the 'Covenant' mentioned in other Heinlein works), prepare to take New Jerusalem.
 John and Magdalene are married just before the assault.

 During the fight, Huxley is wounded, and John must take over temporary command though he is not entitled by rank to do so.
 He gives the orders that bring victory.
 He then turns over command to the senior unwounded general and leads a squad invading the Prophet's private quarters.
 They find that he has been viciously killed by his own Virgins.

+In the original serialized version the story is slightly different.
+John and Judith end up together, forming a business venture with Reeves (a minor figure that John impersonates in both versions).

+John is forbidden from exploring the caves, which he does in the final version.
+Magdalene is not mentioned after everyone escaped New Jerusalem.